 Abbasi said she will ask for a temporary order postponing the oyster farm closure until the legal case is resolved.

 The closure, Lunny's lawsuit said, would cause “immediate irreparable pecuniary and nonmonetary harm” to Lunny, his company and its 31 fulltime employees.

 Cause of Action is a government watchdog group that provides legal services at no cost to clients.

-Abbasi said the case zeroes in on legislation authored by Sen. Dianne Feinstein, D-Calif., in 2009 giving Salazar sole discretion to renew the oyster company's permit for 10 years.
+Abbasi said the case zeroes in on legislation authored by California Sen. Dianne Feinstein in 2009 giving Salazar sole discretion to renew the oyster company's permit for 10 years.

-The permit granted by the National Park Service "provided for renewal" and Feinstein's measure "fast-tracked" the process, Abbasi said in a phone interview.
+The permit granted by the National Park Service “provided for renewal” and Feinstein's measure “fast-tracked” the process, Abbasi said in a telephone interview.

 “If the government is not going to issue a permit, you have to be treated fairly,” she said.

-Stephen Macfarlane, a Justice Department attorney, declined to comment on the lawsuit.
+Stephen Macfarlane, a Department of Justice attorney, declined to comment on the lawsuit.

-In a response to the suit filed Jan.
-9, the government asserted Salazar's action was not subject to environmental rules and the "allegations of scientific misconduct are baseless."
+In a response to the lawsuit filed Jan.
+9, the government asserted that Salazar's action was not subject to environmental rules and that the “allegations of scientific misconduct are baseless.”